In today’s post, we want to share our tips for traveling by van for the first time.

-Learn about your van or motor-home
+Learn about Your Van or Motor-home

 For example: How do you put the heating on?
 How do I turn on hot water?
 How do I know how much water I have left?
 How do you empty the potty?
 Where’s the spare wheel?
-What’s its height? etc.
+What’s its height?
+Etc.

-Keep the van tidy
+Keep the Van Tidy

-Beware of fragile things, fresh things and rubbish.
+Beware of fragile things, fresh things, and rubbish.

 But if you don’t find a place to leave them, they’re going to be in the middle of everything, and if you’ve been in the country or if it’s been raining, you’re going to leave your van a mess.

-Wear a broom to clean
+Wear a Broom to Clean

 Despite leaving the shoes in place, the van gets dirty.
 So you have to bring a small broom and dustpan to clean it.

-Bring a rug for the entrance
+Bring a Rug for the Entrance

 A nice carpet or rug for the entrance of the van will help you keep the van clean.

-Don’t drive more than 300 kilometres non-stop
+Don’t Drive more than 300 kilometers Non-stop

 For safety reasons, the recommendation is not to drive for more than two hours in a row non-stop.